olivierpons/minecraft-img-to-script/README.md

 ```

 With the previous example you will get a folder called `my_world`.
-In this folder, Minecraft creates a subfolder like
+In this folder, Minecraft creates a sub-folder like
 `world-[Year]-[Month]-[day]` so right now this will is, like this:

 ```